US State Department Issues New ‘Do Not Travel’ Warning

 Officials cite escalating conflict, health crises, and limited access to US assistance as key factors driving the new alerts.

-One of the new Level 4 warnings cautions of “extreme health risks and limited availability of medical care” and warns that medical evacuation could be required at a traveler’s expense.
+A new Level 4 warning, for the Northeast Africa nation of Sudan, cautions of “extreme health risks and limited availability of medical care” and warns that medical evacuation could be required at a traveler’s expense.

 According to the State Department, operations in Sudan at the US Embassy in Khartoum remain suspended following the outbreak of armed conflict in April 2023.
 “The US government cannot provide routine or emergency consular services to US citizens in Sudan due to the current security situation,” the agency said.